-DFW Metroplex Commanders Captain Michele and Major Ward Matthews were appointed June 24, 2009.
+DFW Metroplex Commanders Majors Michele and Ward Matthews were appointed June 24, 2009.
 In this position, they oversee The Salvation Army’s largest U.S. area command, covering a five-county territory including Dallas, Tarrant, Collin, Denton, and Ellis Counties.
 The Matthews manage an operation that includes 30 Salvation Army officers, a staff of more than 400 employees, and a budget of $44 million to deliver an extensive range of compassionate services and spiritual programs to meet human needs in the community.

 The DFW Metroplex Commanders are responsible for a faith-based nonprofit organization that includes 15 community centers, four homeless shelters, two apartment buildings for senior citizens, two social service centers, and a Christmas assistance center.